Xavilien/automatic-grading/README.md

 4. Run split_test.py to train the two best models
 5. Run attention.py to visualise the attention weights for a specific answer

-### Pre-Processing the Data
+### Pre-Processing the Data (Optional)
 Run `processing.py` to clean and process the training dataset as well as the word embeddings.
-It only has to be run once as it saves arrays so that they do not have to be regenerated each time.

-The following arrays will be generated in `src/arrays`:
+However, there is no real need to re-run this as the following arrays have already been generated in `src/arrays`:

-- `sequences.npy`:
-- `answers.npy`: Student answers that have been preprocessed (cleaned and tokenized using the clean_tokenize function)
+- `answers.npy`: student answers that have been pre-processed to remove punctuation, non-alphabetical tokens and stop words
+- `sequences`: `answers` but each word is represented by an integer based on `word_idx`
-- `scores.npy`: One-hot encoding of student scores
+- `scores.npy`: one-hot encoding of student scores
-- sequences.npy: answers but with each integer representing a particular word
 - `word_idx.pickle`: dictionary that returns the id of a given word
 - `idx_word.pickle`: dictionary that returns the word given an id
 - `embedding_matrix_glove/fasttext/lda.npy`: embedding matrix for a particular word embedding, used for input into the embedding layer of neural network (lda has been generated only for question 1)

+These arrays will be used subsequently in the training of the neural networks.

 **Note**: refer to [here](#setup) for the additional data you will have to download if you would like to re-run `processing.py`.
-Otherwise, the arrays have already been generated in `src/arrays`.

 ### Initialising Hyperparameters
-**initialisation.py**: generate the hyperparameters for all the models we want to train
+`initialisation.py` is where we generate the hyperparameters for all the models we want to train.
+The functions are called in `train.py` and `evaluate.py` and so there is no real need to run this, but you may want to examine the hyperparameters we search through.

 ### Generating Models
 **models.py**: return a Keras model given the hyperparameters